valkey-io/valkey-doc/commands/bf.reserve.md

-Creates an empty bloom filter with the capacity and false positive rate specified.
+Creates an empty bloom filter with the specified capacity and false positive rate.
 By default, a scaling filter is created with the default expansion rate.

-To specify the scaling / non scaling nature of the bloom filter, use the options: NONSCALING or SCALING <expansion rate>.
+To specify the scaling / non scaling nature of the bloom filter, use the options: `NONSCALING` or `SCALING <expansion rate>`.
 It is invalid to provide both options together.

 ## Reserve fields